Allergy and Immunology Fellowship

-The Division of Clinical Immunology, because of its location in a large teaching hospital and its geographic location in New York City, is fortunate to have an abundance of excellent clinical material both in allergic and immunologic disorders.
-We intend to provide in the Fellowship a training experience with a mixture of both clinical and research activities, but many fellows develop, after an initial broad based experience, an individualized, more narrow area of interest in which they can develop in depth skills and become productive.
-Graduates from our Allergy and Immunology Fellowship Program have gone on to successfully become ABAI board certified, with careers ranging from private practice in Allergy, to full time academic careers focusing on research in Immunology.
-Fellows in our program, regardless of their eventual career goals, are expected to attend and present at a national meeting during the fellowship program, and to publish results from their research activities during the fellowship.
+The Division of Clinical Immunology and Division of Pediatric Allergy and Immunology, because of its location in a large teaching hospital and its geographic location in New York City, is fortunate to have an abundance of excellent clinical material both in allergic and immunologic disorders.
+We intend to provide a training experience with a mixture of both clinical and research activities, but many fellows develop, after an initial broad based experience, an individualized, more narrow area of interest in which they can develop in depth skills and become productive in these areas.
+Graduates from our Allergy and Immunology Fellowship Program have successfully become ABAI board certified, with careers ranging from full time academic careers focusing on clinical or basic science research, industry, and private practice in Allergy and Immunology.

 The Mount Sinai Medical Center is concentrated in a four-block complex between Central Park and Madison Avenue in the Upper East Side of Manhattan.
 The Hospital has more than 1,000 inpatient beds for medical and pediatric cases.
 Out patients are seen in the Allergy Immunology clinics, located in the Center for Advanced Medicine and in the Faculty Practice building.
 The Division of Clinical Immunology is located in the Icahn Medical Institute, a state-of-the-art research building on the corner of 98th Street and Madison Avenue, across the street from the medical center complex.
 The Division is also directs the Therapeutic Infusion Service, located in the new Leon and Norma Hess Center for Science and Medicine.
 The Division of Pediatric Allergy and Immunology is located in both the Annenberg Building in the School of Medicine and the Icahn Medical Institute.
 The Division also includes the Jaffe Food Allergy Institute.